Lunaris-X

 Advantage

-Rugged CF-PET-G shell keeps the stack light; ballast is added to hit ESA’s ≥300 g minimum and optimise CG/stability without overstressing the airframe.
+Rugged CF-PET-G shell keeps the stack light.
+Ballast is added to hit ESA’s ≥300 g minimum and optimise CG/stability without overstressing the airframe.

 Sub-system